tapis-project/documentation/source/technical/apps.rst

 -----------------------------------
 Minimal Definition and Restrictions
 -----------------------------------
-When creating an application the required attributes are: *id*, *version*, *appType*, *containerImage* and *jobAttributes->execSystemId*.
-Depending on the type of application and specific values for certain attributes there are other requirements.
+When creating an application the required attributes are: *id*, *version*, *appType* and *containerImage* Depending on the type of application and specific values for certain attributes there are other requirements.
 The restrictions are:

 * If *archiveSystemId* is specified then *archiveSystemDir* is required.
 * If *appType* is FORK then the following attributes may not be specified: *maxJobs*, *maxJobsPerUser*, *nodeCount*,